 A senior civil society leader, Jose Luis was a founding member of two key human rights organizations, HAK Association and (1996) and Fokupers (1997) during the turbulent years leading to East Timor’s referendum in 1999.
 He coordinated the humanitarian response to provide emergency assistance to internally displaced communities in 1999.
 Jose Luis held key positions during the transition towards independence, including as a member of the Working Group for Voters’ Education and the Steering Committee on Civic Education.
 He was appointed as a member of the National Election Commission (2004-2005) supervising the village head elections, and the National Board for Broadcasting (2008-2010.)
 In 2011, Jose Luis was elected as executive secretary for the National Victims’ Association.
 He also served as an advisor to the International Center for Transitional Justice’s program in Timor-Leste.

-Laetitia Bonnet, Program Manager, Myanmar
+Laetitia Bonnet, Adviser, Myanmar

 Laetitia is an international human rights lawyer specialised on victims’ rights.
-She has worked with victims of mass atrocities for almost 10 years, including under the International Justice program of the International Federation for Human Rights (FIDH).
+She has worked with victims of mass atrocities for more than 10 years, including under the International Justice program of the International Federation for Human Rights (FIDH).
 In her previous position at the International Criminal Court (ICC), she worked as a Legal Officer in the Victims’ Participation and Reparation Section (VPRS), where she was in charge of the situations in Democratic Republic of Congo (DRC) and Central African Republic (CAR).
 She spent 2 years in Bangui, CAR, engaging with victims of past conflicts to assist them in obtaining legal representation at the ICC and submit requests for reparation.
 After leaving the ICC, Laetitia spent time in Colombia providing technical support and learning from a civil society-led Women’s Truth Commission, organised by La Ruta Pacifica de las Mujeres.

 Dodi Yuniar, Program Manager, Indonesia